 People living in residential aged care often have complex health needs and medications that require clinical skills when administering.

 Medication administration is a core nursing responsibility and a critical aspect of safe, person-centred care.
-As the final checkpoint before medication is given, nurses are responsible for ensuring it is correctly prescribed and dispensed.
+As the final checkpoint before medication is given, nurses play an important role in ensuring the correct medication has been prescribed and dispensed.
 This requires medical literacy, and physiological understanding and knowledge of how medications affect older people - skills nurses develop through their education.

-The change aims to reduce the risk of medicine-related problems in residential aged care.
+This new requirement builds on existing Victorian legislative requirements that a registered nurse manages medication and aims to strengthen medication safety and reduce the risk of medicine-related problems in residential aged care.

 New requirement

-The requirement will only apply to residents who do not administer their own medication.
+The requirement only applies to residents who do not administer their own medication.

-The requirement will also only apply when a resident is on the premises of the residential aged care home.
+The requirement also only applies when a resident is on the premises of the residential aged care home.

-- Prescribe models of care or how Commonwealth Government mandated direct care minutes are to be used; how homes implement the reform is a decision for providers.
+- Does not prescribe models of care or how Commonwealth Government mandated direct care minutes are to be used; how homes implement the reform is a decision for providers.

-- Change health practitioners existing authorisation under the Drugs, Poisons and Controlled Substances Act 1981, or the Drugs, Poisons and Controlled Substances Regulations 2017, to administer medication within their scope of practice (for example general practitioners, dentists, pharmacists, and paramedic practitioners).
+- Does not change health practitioners existing authorisation under the Drugs, Poisons and Controlled Substances Act 1981, or the Drugs, Poisons and Controlled Substances Regulations 2017, to administer medication within their scope of practice (for example general practitioners, dentists, pharmacists, and paramedic practitioners).

-- Apply to unscheduled and Schedules 2 and 3 medications.
+- Does not apply to unscheduled and Schedules 2 and 3 medications.

-- Change any requirements of the voluntary assisted dying legislation.
+- Does not change any requirements of the voluntary assisted dying legislation.

-- Impact Aboriginal and Torres Strait Islander Health Practitioners authorisation to administer Schedule 4 and 8 medications across Victoria's health and care settings.
+- Does not impact Aboriginal and Torres Strait Islander Health Practitioners authorisation to administer Schedule 4 and 8 medications across Victoria's health and care settings.

 The Victorian Government has committed to a 90-day grace period where no enforcement action will be pursued until 29 September 2026 to give providers that need to prepare for these changes some flexibility.